jagadeesh312/daily-code-log/README.md

 - Optimized JavaScript functions for better performance
 - Fixed minor UI alignment issues
 - Cleaned project files and removed unused code
+Day 1 – Restart of GitHub Journey

+Today I restarted my GitHub daily coding journey with a clear goal of maintaining consistency and improving my development skills.
+I organized my workspace and reviewed my previous projects to understand what improvements could be made.

+I planned to work regularly on practical projects such as SmartBilling, Network Chat Application, and Students Portal.
+These projects will help me practice web development using HTML, CSS, JavaScript, Firebase, and Android development tools.

+I also prepared my development environment, checked the required software, and created a clear roadmap for the upcoming days.
+This restart marks the beginning of a more structured and disciplined learning process where I aim to build real projects and document my progress daily on GitHub. 🚀